glynnbird/mangogrep/README.md

 # mangogrep

-A command-line utility that "greps" stdin, applying CouchDB-style Mango "selector" to the data, with matching items being passed to stdout.
+A command-line utility that "greps" stdin, applying a CouchDB-style Mango "selector" to filter the data, with matching items being passed to stdout.

 If we have a a "jsonl" file (one JSON object per line in a text file) (or one array of objects per line):